Consultant work

 • Will it build upon an existing patentable invention, copyrighted software, or other intellectual property rights owned by MIT or related to your MIT research?

-• Is there a danger of inadvertent use of company confidential information in your thesis research or any publications (including your thesis itself)?
+• Is there a danger of inadvertent use of outside company confidential information in your thesis research or any publications (including your thesis itself)?

 • If you have supervisors at other Institutions, have they been informed, and do they approve?